ppy/osu-wiki/news/2017/2017-12-08-owc-quarterfinals-recap.md

 Canada and Austria are no strangers to each other – and noteworthy for Canada, so far in OWC this year they have been facing Teams they have faced before with the only exception being Team Romania.
 Captain ::Azer::{ user=2155578 } noting this as a weird arrangement of events, and perhaps could be leading to more?
 Nonetheless, they first must answer to Team Austria – a very strong and highly underrated team for their worth.

-Led by ::Akane-Yuki::{ user=3656589 }, Austria has some very scary players like Fedora Goose, ::BlueFlame::{ user=3506191 }, and [Spark-desu](https://osu.ppy.sh/users/4601608).
+Led by ::Akane-Yuki::{ user=3656589 }, Austria has some very scary players like Fedora Goose, ::BlueFlame::{ user=3506191 }, and ::Spark-desu::{ user=4601608 }.
 Both teams have come across each other in 2015 where Team Austria outperformed Team Canada in the Semifinals Loser's Bracket.
 For them to meet again 2 years later, one cannot help but to anticipate how both teams have matured.

 For the match-up, both teams showed some incredibly consistent plays that demanded applauses.
 Despite facing elimination should they lose the match, the Canadian players displayed their jovial side when they focused on enjoying the mappool and making the best out of their picks. ::MiruHong::{ user=2866814 }, a noteworthy Canadian candidate, commented prior to entering the Freemod pick [Heisei Cataclysm](https://osu.ppy.sh/beatmaps/206567&m=0) with both Hidden and Hard Rock mods on – "I would break at the beginning and FC the rest".